neskodi/threejs-boilerplate/README.md

 npm i
 ```

-Navigate to your index.html in the browser and you should see stuff.
+Navigate to your index.html in the browser, and you should see a scene with a rotating cube.

-You can also serve it via a local server:
+You can also serve it via a local server (starts an [http-server](https://www.npmjs.com/package/http-server) on localhost:8080):

 ```shell script
 npm run serve
 ```

-If you change something in the src folder, you should rebuild it:
+If you change something in the src folder (although it's unlikely that you'll need to), you should rebuild it:

 ```shell script
 npm run build